wp-plugins/custom-post-widget/readme.txt

 = 1.9 =
 The content blocks can now be translated using the WPML plugin, thanks to Jonathan Liuti (http://unboxed-logic.com/).
 Thanks to Vitaliy Kaplya (http://www.dasayt.com/) a Russian translation has been added to the plugin.

+= 1.9.2 =
+Now includes Polish language files as created by Kuba Skublicki.

 == Upgrade Notice ==